pglet/website/docs/tutorials/python.md

 ### Page layout

 Now let's make the app look nice!
-We want the entire app to be at the top center of the page and stretched over 70% of the page width.
-The textbox and the button should be aligned horizontally and take full app width:
+We want the entire app to be at the top center of the page, stretched over 70% of the page width.
+The textbox and the button should be aligned horizontally, and take up full app width:

 <p style={{ textAlign: 'center' }}><img style={{ width: '90%' }} src="/img/docs/tutorial/todo-diagram-1.svg" /></p>

-`Stack` is a container control that is used to layout other controls on a page. `Stack` can be vertical (default), horizontal and can contain other stacks:
+`Stack` is a container control that is used to lay other controls out on a page. `Stack` can be vertical (default) or horizontal, and can contain other stacks:

 ```python title="todo.py"
 import pglet